Improving Zero-Shot Action Recognition using Human Instruction with Text Description: Related Work

 \subsection{Visual Question Answering}

-In the early times, question answering (Q\&A) systems were mainly text-based Q\&A \cite{hirschman2001natural,choi2018quac}.
+Previously, question answering (Q\&A) systems were mainly text-based Q\&A \cite{hirschman2001natural,choi2018quac}.
 The user asked a question, put the question into the model, and the model answered the question.
-Later, researchers began to study the image-based question answering system, which is called visual question answering (VQA).
-An image and a question about the image are input into the model, and then, the model outputs the answer to the question. \cite{antol2015vqa} is an early study in this field.
-The author only used a simple network structure but achieved a good result.
+Then, researchers began to study the image-based question answering system, which is called visual question answering (VQA).
+An image and a question about the image are input into the model, and the model outputs the answer.
+Antol et al. \cite{antol2015vqa} first proposed the VQA.
+The authors only used a simple network structure but achieved good results.
 This model has two inputs, one is the image and the other is the question.
 The authors used a trained VGGNet \cite{simonyan2014very} to extract image features and LSTM to process the question.
-They used pointwise multiplication to fuse the two features and put them into a 2-layer fully connected network, and finally, the model output the answer.
+Furthermore, they used pointwise multiplication to fuse the two features and put them into a 2-layer fully connected network.
+Finally, the model output the answer.

-The authors of \cite{dancette2021beyond} believe that judgment of the current VQA models is mainly based on the question, not the content of the picture.
-For example, when the question is ``What color is the sky’’, the model is likely to answer the question based on previous experience, rather than looking at pictures and analyzing the answers.
-The authors built a dataset of input-output variables and applied a rule-mining algorithm.
-This method allows the model to better understand the relationship between the question and the image.
-The authors of \cite{anderson2018bottom} divided the image into many small images and then put the small images into the model to calculate the results.
+Dancette et al. \cite{dancette2021beyond} believe that the judgment of the current VQA models is mainly based on the question, and not the contents of the picture.
+For example, when the question is ``What color is the sky,’’ the model is likely to answer the question based on previous experiences, rather than looking at pictures and analyzing the answers.
+The authors built a dataset of input-output variables and applied a rule-mining algorithm, which allowed the model to better understand the relationship between the question and the image.
+Anderson et al. \cite{anderson2018bottom} divided the image into many small images and put the small images into the model to calculate the results.
 They calculated the average of all the results as the final result.